-Mr. Arling received 74% of his total compensation opportunity in the form of annual and long-term incentives that are tied to the Company's operating results and stock price.
-The other Named Executive Officers as a group received 63% of their total compensation opportunity in the same annual and long-term incentives.
+Mr. Arling received nearly 77% of his total 2014 compensation opportunity in the form of annual and long-term incentives that were tied to the Company's operating results and stock price.
+The other Named Executive Officers as a group received more than 65% of their total 2014 compensation opportunity in the same annual and long-term incentives.

+CEO 2014 Target Compensation

+Other NEOs 2014 Target Compensation
-The Compensation Committee strongly believes that executive compensation - both pay opportunities and pay actually realized - should be tied to Company performance in two primary ways:

-- · the Company's operating and financial performance; and - · the return to stockholders over time, both on an absolute basis and relative to similar technology companies.
+The Compensation Committee strongly believes that executive compensation pay opportunities and pay actually realized should be tied to Company performance on an absolute basis, relative to similar technology companies and on competitive pay standards.
+In addition, realized executive pay should be tied to performance in two key ways: (1) the Company's operating and financial performance and (2) the return to stockholders over time.